 You will be assigned to a member of staff who will be your academic advisor for the whole time of your studies.
 Ideally, this will be the person who you get to know best.
-In order for this relationship to develop, and in order to provide additional help with the academic content of the course, the School organises weekly meetings between you and your advisor in the two terms.
-These are sometimes referred to as advisorials.
-Most advisors see their advisees as a (small) group, and they will attempt to encourage a group discussion on a question arising from the various modules.
-The academic advisor will review your progress in a one-to-one meeting in week 6 of the Autumn Term.
+In order for this relationship to develop, and in order to provide additional help with the academic content of the course, the School expects that you will meet with your academic advisor each week during both the Autumn and Spring term of your first year.
+In addition, you should arrange to meet with your academic advisor each term for your second and final years.
+Most advisors see their first year advisees as a (small) group, and they will attempt to encourage a group discussion on a question arising from the various modules.
+The academic advisor will review your progress in a one-to-one meeting in week 5 of the Spring Term.

 All academic advisors have scheduled office hours during which they are available to see advisees outside scheduled advisorials.
 You find the timetable of your advisor on his/her door and usually also on a web page called timetable.html which is linked from the staff list on the School's main web page.
 Final year students often find it more natural to discuss academic matters with their project supervisors rather than their academic advisors.